Skip to content Accessibility statement

 c) Ensuring that any research procedures, processes and/or protocols (eg regarding authorship) are clearly communicated.

-d) Providing appropriate direction and supervision of research for the group, particularly junior members.
+d) Where relevant, providing appropriate direction and supervision of research for the group, particularly junior members.

-6.7.
-Supervisors of students undertaking research are responsible for ensuring that their students are aware of the legal obligations, funder requirements and University and departmental policies relating to their research and have a clear understanding of appropriate practice in line with these frameworks.
+6.7 Supervisors of students undertaking research are responsible for ensuring that their students are aware of the legal obligations, funder requirements and University and departmental policies relating to their research and have a clear understanding of appropriate practice in line with these frameworks.
 Students undertaking research and their supervisors have a joint responsibility to ensure that any ethical issues are identified and appropriate ethical approval is obtained prior to the commencement of the activity/activities to which it applies, as set out in the University’s Code of Practice and Principles for Good Ethical Governance.
+All supervisors are required to complete the Being an Effective Research Supervisor Tutorial (BERST).

 a) Bringing this Code of Practice and the University’s Research Misconduct Policy and Procedure (see below) to the attention of all those involved in research, in particular through induction provision for new staff and students.

-7.1.
-As stated in the Concordat to Support Research Integrity (2019), research misconduct ‘can cause harm to people and the environment, wastes resources, undermines the research record and damages the credibility of research’ (p.13) Failure to properly address allegations also constitutes research misconduct.
+7.1 As stated in the Concordat to Support Research Integrity (2025), ‘the quality of the research environment and robustness of the research record also depend on the effective management of questionable research practices when they occur’ (p.9).
+Failure to properly address allegations also constitutes research misconduct.

 The University takes very seriously any breach of the standards of research integrity outlined in this Code of Practice, and is committed to using transparent, robust and fair processes to deal with allegations of research misconduct, and to taking appropriate and reasonable action when such allegations are upheld, particularly with respect to the research record, as set out in the University’s Research Misconduct Policy and Procedure.

-7.2.
-Each member of the University community has a responsibility to foster an environment which promotes intellectual honesty and integrity, and which does not tolerate misconduct in any aspect of research or scholarly endeavour.
+7.2 All members of the University community are responsible for fostering an environment which promotes intellectual honesty and integrity, and which does not tolerate misconduct in any aspect of research or scholarly endeavour.

 Staff and students should report any concerns relating to research taking place under the University’s auspices according to the procedure laid out in the University Research Misconduct Policy and Procedure.
 Instances of suspected misconduct solely involving researchers and/or organisations external to the University should be referred to the body or bodies directly involved (eg an academic journal), including the employer(s) of the researcher(s) involved.

-7.3.
-Where research projects involve human subjects, participants and/or their representatives should be provided with details of a first point of contact through which any concerns can be raised.
+7.3 Where research projects involve human subjects, participants and/or their representatives should be provided with details of a first point of contact through which any concerns can be raised as part of the Participant Information material.
 It is expected that this would usually be the Head of Department and/or the Pro-Vice-Chancellor for Research.
 Concerns relating to research conduct raised by others external to the University should be referred to the Pro-Vice-Chancellor for Research in the first instance.

 Status of this document